exercism/julia/exercises/practice/sum-of-multiples/.approaches/introduction.md

 Understandability is a matter of opinion and taste, but for me both approaches are understandable.

-As for performance, finding the remainders will almost always be a lot slower because it is performing many more iterations of its inner loop (at least once for each of 1:limit-1) and its inner loop is more expensive (CPUs take longer to divide than to add).
+As for performance, finding the remainders will almost always be a lot slower because it is performing many more iterations of its inner loop (at least once for each of 1:limit-1) and its inner loop is more expensive (CPUs take several times longer to divide integers than to add them).

 When benchmarking, finding the remainders was only faster when when the factors started at 1 (so every value in 1:limit-1 is a factor) or there were an enormous number of repeated factors, which are the worst cases for the summing set approach but are also quite silly inputs.
 Try the benchmarking code below if you're interested in running your own experiments.